 4. Have a “dry run” for getting ready each day for a few days before the first day of back to school.
 Plan to set everything out the night before just as they will be during the school year, and then have your child get dressed and ready to leave to see how things will work.
 This will also allow you to see if there are some areas of the morning routine that need to be tweaked to work better.

 5. Create a special place for your child to do homework and leave their backpack so needed items are less likely to be lost.
 You may want to create a routine where you go through your child’s backpack with them each night, gathering any papers that need to be signed, assignments they need to do, and jot down any important dates on the family calendar.

 6. Have a back to school blues-buster party.
-The night before school starts, plan a special meal, watch a favorite movie on DVD, and plan a back to school blues-buster dessert.
+The night before school starts, plan a special meal, watch a favorite movie on Netflix, and plan a back to school blues-buster dessert.
 Choose whatever will cheer up your child and give them a good feeling about the first day of school.

 Your child is not the only one in the world to deal with back to school blues.
 It helps to talk things over, be prepared, and then celebrate the new beginning.
 You might find that you’re able to handle your own back to school blues better, too.

 Looking for ways to keep your kids entertained after school?
 Check this out, FreeTime Unlimited is an all-in-one subscription that gives kids access to thousands of kid-friendly books, movies, TV shows, educational apps, and games on compatible Fire, Android, iOS and Kindle devices.
 Plus, kids can enjoy hundreds of hours of fun with ad-free radio stations and playlists, Audible books, and a growing list of premium kid’s skills available on compatible Echo devices.

 What if Your Child is Starting a New School